bheineken/beastie/y370/002-postinstallOS.md

 Install xorg unless you want to live in terminal world pkg install xorg

-Now I will have to install some the driver for the
+Now I will have to install some the driver for the Intel card I have.
+Package drm-kmod is the one I look for here pkg install drm-kmod

+Once installed, add this line in rc.config kld_list+=i915kms